react-cosmos/react-cosmos/README.md

   </a>
 </p>

-Cosmos scans your project for React components and loads them inside [Component Playground](https://react-cosmos.github.io/), enabling you to:
+Cosmos scans your project for components and loads them inside [Component Playground](https://react-cosmos.github.io/), enabling you to:

-1. Render your components under any combination of props, context and state
+1. Render components under any combination of props, context and state
-2. See component states evolve in real-time as you interact with running instances
+2. See state evolve in real-time while interacting with running instances

 > Working with Cosmos improves component design because it